terriann/Simply-Pinterest-WordPress-Plugin/README.md

-# Better Pinterest Plugin
+# Simple Pinterest Plugin

-The better Pinterset plugin is designed to be as light weight as possible while achieving one goal: making it easy for your visitors to share your content on interest.
+The Simple Pinterset plugin is designed to be as light weight as possible while achieving one goal: making it easy for your visitors to share your content on interest.

 This plugin strives to achieve that goal with the following guidelines